leonardehrenfried/blog/_posts/2013-04-05-editing-scala-with-vim.md

 lover, quite the opposite, but I have come around to taking a shine to the comforts that IntelliJ is offering when writing Java.

-I was happy to see that Intell-J has a plugin for Scala development and have been using that for the last couple of months.
+I was happy to see that IntellJ has a plugin for Scala development and have been using that for the last couple of months.
 Sadly, the plugin is really, really slow which makes it pretty unusable to me.

 ####Enter vim

-I'm already using vim for everything other than Java so I hunted around the web in order to find plugins and work and I've been quite satisfied with the following ones.
+I'm already using vim for everything other than Java so I hunted around the web in order to find plugins.
+I've been quite satisfied with the following ones.

 ####[vim-scala](vim-scala)